at-dypham/blackhulk/README.md

 [![Build Status](https://travis-ci.org/FancyBlog/blackhulk.svg?branch=develop)](https://travis-ci.org/FancyBlog/blackhulk)

-BlackHulk is a awesome blog engine for developer.
+BlackHulk is an awesome blog engine for developer.
 Your posts will be saved on a GitHub repository and BlackHulk will display on a web browser.

 # Installation